Henry Cavendish Himalaya Shaving Soap

 We wrap up this list of the 11 best shaving soaps with Dr Bronner’s Peppermint Organic soap.
 It’s the only one on the list that comes in a tube, a fact that’s bound to turn off traditionalists.
 For the open minded though what you’ll find here is a truly vegan and cruelty free product with a pleasant minty smell that lathers up nicely and is affordably priced.

 Organic shikakai can trace its origins back several centuries to India where it was (and continues to be) a popular product for washing and conditioning hair.
 It’s known to prevent raw, itchy scalp which makes it ideal for use on a face covered in more sensitive skin.
 You’ll feel as good as you look when you shave with Dr Bronner’s Peppermint Organic shaving soap.
+If you like smelling nice, check out our solid colognes review and find some amazing products.

 Certified organic and vegan